 On November 27, 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which is intended to improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
 In addition, the amendments enhance interim disclosure requirements, clarify circumstances in which an entity can disclose multiple segment measures of profit or loss, provide new segment disclosure requirements for entities with a single reportable segment, and contain other disclosure requirements.
 The purpose of the amendments is to enable investors to better understand an entity's overall performance and assess potential future cash flows.
 A public entity should apply the amendments retrospectively to all prior periods presented in the financial statements.
 Upon transition, the segment expense categories and amounts disclosed in the prior periods should be based on the significant segment expense categories identified and disclosed in the period of adoption.
-This ASU is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
-Early adoption is permitted.
-The Company is currently evaluating the impact of this standard on our consolidated financial statements and related disclosures.
+The Company adopted the standard for the year ended December 31, 2024.
+The adoption resulted in a disclosure requirement but did not result in a material impact on the Company's Consolidated Financial Statements See Note 20.